Tomas-Mas/NHLApp_v3/README.md

 TODO

 # General Description
+After running app, non logged-in users are automatically logged-in as Guest users. <br>
-After running app, user requests are served by Spring controllers. <br>
+Requests are served by Spring controllers. <br>
 Data are retrieved from db using JPA criteria API. <br>
 JSP page is then filled using Javascript and styled using CSS. <br>
-JSP page is broken down to components, each component then load its data by javascript.
+Pages are broken down to components, each component then load its data by javascript.
 This allows for some fancy functionality and in future should make shift to React smoother. <br>

 # Current progress
-So far only has some basic infrastructure and couple of testing views for handling users (register, login). <br>
+Only some basic infrastructure and couple of testing views for handling users (register, login). <br>
 More to come in near future!

 # Others